 Coloring books can keep your kids quiet for a little while, creating some precious silence around the house.
 And for you, they let your mind wander freely, breaking the cycle of intensive focus and goal-oriented thinking you practice all day every day.

 For a good irreverent chuckle, order an adult coloring book on Amazon and make use of it before, during, or after your wine tasting.
+For a free, kid-friendly alternative, try this fantastic digital resource instead.

 23. Take a Virtual Tour